Constitutional Declaration of the Syrian Arab Republic: Constitutional changes

-After the regime change, al-Sharaa was formally appointed as the president of Syria by the Syrian General Command for the transitional period during the Syrian Revolution Victory Conference in Damascus on 29 January 2025.
+After the regime change, al-Sharaa was formally appointed president of Syria by the Syrian General Command for the transitional period during the Syrian Revolution Victory Conference in Damascus on 29 January 2025.
 Before this, he had served as the de facto leader following the fall of the Assad regime.
-After he was appointed president, al-Sharaa, in his first address on 31 January 2025, stated that he would issue a "constitutional declaration" to serve as a "legal reference" until a new constitution was established.
+In his first address as president on 31 January 2025, al-Sharaa stated that he would issue a "constitutional declaration" to serve as a "legal reference" until a new constitution was established.

 After a meeting of the armed groups that took part in the offensive against the Assad regime, these groups simultaneously agreed to abolish the 2012 constitution of Ba'athist Syria and initiate the drafting of a replacement document.
 While the Assad regime's fall was celebrated by many Syrians, the subsequent establishment of Islamist leadership generated uncertainty among the country's religious minorities, with many communities expressing reluctance to accept Damascus's authority in their regions.
-During the Syrian Revolution Victory Conference, Hassan Abdul Ghani, spokesman for the Military Operations Command, announced the repeal of the 2012 Syrian constitution.
+During the Syrian Revolution Victory Conference, Hassan Abdul Ghani, spokesman for the Military Operations Command, announced the repeal of the 2012 constitution.

-On 12 February 2025, the caretaker government announced the formation of a preparatory committee for the then upcoming Syrian National Dialogue Conference, comprising seven members: Hassan al-Daghim, Maher Alloush, Mohammed Mastet, Youssef al-Hijr, Mustafa al-Moussa, Hind Kabawat, and Houda Atassi.
+On 12 February 2025, the caretaker government announced the formation of a preparatory committee for the then-upcoming Syrian National Dialogue Conference, comprising seven members: Hassan al-Daghim, Maher Alloush, Mohammed Mastet, Youssef al-Hijr, Mustafa al-Moussa, Hind Kabawat, and Huda Atassi.
 The conference faced criticism for inadequate representation of Syria's diverse communities and civic organizations.
-On 2 March 2025, President al-Sharaa declared the establishment of a committee with the task of drafting a new constitutional declaration to guide the country's transition following the ousting of the Assad regime.
-On 13 March 2025, President al-Sharaa ratified the interim constitution, which will be valid for five years.